Bunga Raya Island Resort

 Each villa has been hand crafted by local tradesmen.
 Terraced into the hillside, the design reflects traditional Bornean architecture, with local timber and simple but stylish soft furnishings, all blending seamlessly with sophisticated modern comforts.
 Private balconies offer wonderful vistas of the beach below and the South China Sea beyond.

-Bunga Raya boasts some fantastic dining options, including the Pantai Grill with its laid back, beachfront setting, the Longhouse, an alfresco restaurant serving authentic local cuisine and The Koi, a modern European bistro offering the largest wine selection in the region; there is something to suit every taste.
+Bunga Raya boasts some fantastic dining options, including the Pantai Restaurant and Bar with its laid back, beachfront setting, the Longhouse, an alfresco restaurant serving authentic local cuisine and The Longhouse Wine Cellar offering the largest wine selection in the region; there is something to suit every taste.

 The resort has a large infinity pool with stunning views and a beautiful jungle spa, where each pavilion is entwined amongst the natural boulders and rainforest.
 For those feeling adventurous, there is a zipline through the rainforest.
 It is also possible to explore the local area with a guided jungle and mangrove walk, looking out for the amazing flora and fauna that cover the island, from tropical hardwood trees and forest flowers to hornbills, monkeys and lizards.